MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-prebuilt-form-recognizer-models/includes/3-use-general-document-read-layout-models.md

 > [!NOTE]
 > At the time of writing, the general document model is in preview.

-The types of entity you can detect include:
+The types of entities you can detect include:

 - `Person`.
 The name of a person.
 - `PersonType`.
 A job title or role.